adityaraj14-12/Game_JavaScript_Project/README.md

 ## Credits

-The Gift Hunt Game was created by [Your Name] and is maintained by [Your Organization/Username].
-Special thanks to [contributors/contributing organizations] for their contributions to the project.
+The Gift Hunt Game was created by [Aditya Raj] and is maintained by [Lovely Professional University].
+Special thanks to [Simranpreet Kaur] for their contributions to the project.

 Enjoy playing the Gift Hunt Game!
 If you have any questions or feedback, feel free to [contact us](mailto:adityapersonalac@gmail.com).